Subanana vs Rev (2026): A Documentation-Based Comparison

 I'll start here because these are real strengths sourced from Rev's published pages.

 Rev's original flagship is human transcription — real people typing transcripts and reviewing AI output.
-Their published number is 99% accuracy.
+Rev markets this tier as its highest-accuracy option.
 For accuracy-critical work (legal depositions, broadcast subtitling, healthcare records, regulatory filings), having a documented human path inside the same product is a real advantage.
 Subanana is currently AI-only.
 If your workflow needs human-verified output, Rev is the right tool.

-2. Published AI accuracy claim with comparative benchmarks
+2. Published AI accuracy claims with comparative benchmarks

-Rev publishes 96%+ AI transcription accuracy and head-to-head benchmarks against Google, Otter, Amazon, and Microsoft on its AI transcription page.
-This kind of public, third-party-checkable claim is rare in the AI transcription category.
-Subanana publishes ~95% on Cantonese specifically (Mandarin higher) but doesn't publish a general English benchmark vs the same set of competitors.
+Rev markets high AI transcription accuracy and publishes head-to-head benchmarks against Google, Otter, Amazon, and Microsoft on its AI transcription page (these are vendor self-reported, not independently audited).
+This kind of public, vendor-checkable claim is rare in the AI transcription category.
+Subanana doesn't publish per-language accuracy numbers; it benchmarks STT models and routes to the best one per source language, rather than marketing a single headline figure vs the same set of competitors.
 For procurement contexts where a published benchmark matters, Rev has a more polished story.

 3. HIPAA + CJIS compliance at Unlimited tier